OWASP/DevGuide/03-Build/0x03-Authentication.md

 #### Complete mediation ####

 The Principle of Complete Mediation requires all secured pages, functions and data to be protected by an authentication control.
-At it's simplest, complete mediation could be implemented by
+At its simplest, complete mediation could be implemented by

 #### Enforce authentication ####